evgomes/jwt-api/README.md

  - `http://localhost:5000/api/protectedforcommonusers`: users of all roles can access this endpoint if a valid access token is specified;
  - `http://localhost:5000/api/protectedforadministrators`: only admin users can access this endpoint.

-With a valid access token in hands, do a GET request to one of the endpoints showed above adding the following header to your request:
+With a valid access token in hands, make a GET request to one of the endpoints showed above adding the following header to your request:

 `Authorization: Bearer your_valid_access_token_here`